SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 In the code we compare c (int) with chars 't' and 'n' (char), those types can be easily compared as they are both numeric, char is just a one byte number.

-Getopt parameter describes the syntax - mostly option letters with optional suffixes - `:` to denote mandatory parameter and `::` for optional parameter.
+getopt parameter describes the syntax - mostly option letters with optional suffixes - `:` to denote mandatory parameter and `::` for optional parameter.

 Invalid option messages come from getopt function itself, to turn them off you need to zero global variable opterr.

 Other global, extern type variables connected to getopt are optarg and optind.
-The meaning of the first one is obvious ( see the code).
+The meaning of the first one is obvious (see the code).
 The second one denotes how many parameters from the command line has been processed up to now.
 Positional parameters not related to the syntax are shifted to the end.
 Considering those two facts it should be easier to tell what the last "if" in the code is for - it tests for spare (not defined in syntax) arguments that should be left at the end of the list after the main loop.